Loading...

 0 seconds.

-I'd like two calculations, please.
+And I'd like two calculations, please.

-So pause the video, and try and solve those two please, and then restart.
+So pause the video, and try and solve those two, please, and then restart.

-Okay, welcome back and let's have a look at the results of those calculations.
+And let's have a look at the results of those calculations.

 Well done if you've got those two answers.

-And now we're at the end of the lesson.
+And now, we're at the end of the lesson.

 So here's a quick summary of everything we've learned.

-Acceleration is the rate of change of velocity and it's a vector quantity, its direction is important.
+Acceleration is the rate of change of velocity, and it's a vector quantity, its direction is important.

 Acceleration is calculated by this equation.

-Acceleration is change in velocity, divided by time.
+Acceleration is change in velocity divided by time.

-Acceleration is basically metres per second squared.
+Acceleration is basically meters per second squared.

 And an object that is slowing down is described as decelerating.